Editorial Review

 Research Protocols for Peptide Hair Growth

-Published research on peptides for hair growth uses several administration routes, each with distinct advantages.
-The following protocols are described for research reference only — all peptide use should be supervised by qualified professionals.
+Published research on peptides for hair growth uses several dosing routes, each with distinct advantages.
+The following protocols are for research reference only — all peptide use should be supervised by qualified professionals.

 Topical Application